-Maryela Martinez is an associate attorney in the firm’s Southern California office, providing legal counsel and support to clients regarding special education, land use, environmental, and municipal matters.
+Maryela Martinez is an associate attorney in the firm’s Southern California office, providing legal counsel and support to clients regarding public works and other contracts, environmental compliance, land use, special education, charter schools, and district reorganization.

 During law school, Ms. Martinez was an Articles Editor for the Columbia Human Rights Law Review.
 She was also a participant in the First Year Moot Court Program, receiving the distinction of best oral argument.
 In her second and third years of law school, Ms. Martinez was an instructor, editor, and judge of the same First Year Moot Court Program.